maxffarrell/mysite/content/_index.md

 ## Bio

 I'm currently a senior in Purdue's inaugural IBE class.
-I'm a builder at heart and enjoy working backwards from a vision, developing whatever skills necessary along the way.
+I'm a builder at heart and enjoy working towards a vision with my own two hands, developing whatever skills necessary along the way.